History of rice cultivation: Europe

 Rice was known to the Classical world, being imported from Egypt, and perhaps west Asia.
 It was known to Greece (where it is still cultivated in Macedonia and Thrace) by returning soldiers from Alexander the Great's military expedition to Asia.
 Large deposits of rice from the first century AD have been found in Roman camps in Germany.
-However it was not a staple of the Greek diet until the 10th century.
+However, it was not a staple of the Greek diet until the 10th century.
 Prior to this, barley and wheat were the primary grains cultivated and consumed in Greece.
 Over time, rice gradually replaced these traditional grains as a staple ingredient in many Greek dishes.

-The Moors brought Asiatic rice to the Iberian Peninsula in the 8th century where it expanded progressively from the south.
+The Ummayad Caliphate brought Asiatic rice to the Iberian Peninsula in the 8th century where it expanded progressively from the south.
 In Majorca, rice cultivation seems to have stopped after the Christian reconquest, although historians are not certain.

-The Moors may have also brought rice to Sicily, with cultivation starting in the 9th century, where it was an important crop long before it is noted in the plain of Pisa (1468) or in the Lombard plain (1475), where its cultivation was promoted by Ludovico Sforza, Duke of Milan, and demonstrated in his model farms.
+The Islamic powers may have also brought rice to Sicily, with cultivation starting in the 9th century, where it was an important crop long before it is noted in the plain of Pisa (1468) or in the Lombard plain (1475), where its cultivation was promoted by Ludovico Sforza, Duke of Milan, and demonstrated in his model farms.

 After the 15th century, rice spread throughout Italy and then France, later propagating to all the continents during the age of European exploration.

 In Russia, a short-grain, starchy rice similar to the Italian varieties, has been grown in the Krasnodar Krai, and known in Russia as "Kuban Rice" or "Krasnodar Rice".
-In the Russian Far East several japonica cultivars are grown in Primorye around the Khanka Lake.
+In the Russian Far East several japonica cultivars are grown in Primorye around the Khanka lake.
 Increasing scale of rice production in the region has recently brought criticism towards growers' alleged bad practices in regard to the environment.